icdocsoc/docsoc-guide-linux/2-intro-to-command-line.md

 The last 3 characters describe permissions for **everyone else**.

-For example, let's decipher `drwxr-xr-x`.
+For example, let's decipher `drwxr-xrw-`.

 The first character is `d`, meaning this is a directory.